rjablonovsky/spark/README.md

-# Paceline Challenge

-Paceline challenge for ETL and Analytics:
+# Paceline Challenge for ETL and Analytics

-This is Paceline's take home challenge for data platform engineer applicants.
-The challenge is supposed to be completed in 2-4 hours, but you can take up to 7 days to return the challenge.
-The challenge consists of two parts:
+Consist of two parts:
 A basic ETL job that transforms a CSV file into parquet format A second job that uses the parquet files to compute some basic analytics

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 Python (3.6 to 3.8), Apache Spark 3.1+ (Hadoop 3.0+)
 Data from https://www.kaggle.com/open-powerlifting/powerlifting-database/download
+To run tests pandas, pytest are needed
 ```

 ### Installing